Azure/GuardrailsSolutionAccelerator/docs/controls.md

 How the controls work.

 ## GUARDRAIL 1 PROTECT ROOT  GLOBAL ADMINS ACCOUNT
-In this control the solution tries to validate muliple items as follow.
+In this control the solution tries to validate multiple items as follow.

 1. Break Glass accounts Creation